Gregory-Ryan/Shogi/cf_README.md

 # cf.divisors(n)
 Returns the divisors of a number.
-The input is a positive integer and it returns integer.
+The input is a positive integer and it returns list.

 # cf.is_prime(n)
 Returns true if the number is a prime and false if not.